egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 Second item is an ongoing state of integration.

-So what's the current state of affair ... after 5 years ... for the third: this local private DNSSEC?
+So what's the current state of affair ... after 5 years ... for the third wishlist item covering this local private DNSSEC?

 # Current State